ldi-github/shirates-core/doc/markdown/in_action/performance_resource/end_of_scroll.md

 # Optimizing end of scroll

 When calling commands with scroll (e.g. scrollToEnd, selectWithScrollDown, canSelectWithScrollDown), Shirates detects end of scroll automatically.
-Moreover, Giving additional information may improve the execution time.
+Moreover, giving additional information may improve the execution time.

 ## end-elements